theronhitchman/euclidean-geometry/writing/tech-manual.md

 contains a fairly random string as an identifier.
 If you don’t save that string, it will be near impossible to find your work again.

-Managing Editor’s Email address for papers: `theron.hitchman@uni.edu`
+Managing Editor’s Email address for papers: `transactions.editor.uni@gmail.com`